brendanhaines/brendanhaines.github.io/_posts/2017-04-29-fpga-reaction-timer.md

 At the expiration of this delay, the counter then measures the time required for the user to react and press a button.
 Finally, either the most recently measured reaction time or the fastest reaction time (as determined by a toggle switch) is shown on seven-segment displays.

+I'm not sure what happened, but the RTL Viewer in Quartus Prime always shows an old version of the netlist.
+As a result, I don't have a good way to make clean and accurate block diagrams without excessive effort.
+I will update this with a complete block diagram once I get the RTL Viewer working again.

 ![Reaction timer block diagram][block-diagram]

 # State Machine Design